aframevr/aframe/docs/core/asset-management-system.md

 ## Preloading Audio and Video

-Audio and video assets will only block the scene if `autoplay` is set or if `preload="auto"`:
+Audio and video assets will only block the scene if we set `autoplay` or if we set `preload="auto"`:

 ```html
 <a-scene>